Skip to content

 Visitor Profile

-Akron, Ohio, attracts approximately 1.5 million annual visitors, showcasing a diverse demographic landscape.
+Akron, Ohio, attracts approximately 1.5 million visitors annually, showcasing a diverse demographic landscape.
 The majority of visitors are aged between 25 and 54, with a balanced gender ratio.
 Key reasons for visiting include business travel, family visits, and leisure activities, particularly centered around the city’s rich cultural heritage and outdoor recreation.
 The economic impact of tourism in Akron is significant, contributing over $200 million annually to the local economy.
-This influx of visitors supports local businesses, hotels, and attractions, making Akron a vital hub for tourism in the region.
+This influx of visitors not only boosts local businesses but also enhances the overall community experience.

-Akron, Ohio, attracts approximately 1.5 million annual visitors, showcasing a diverse demographic landscape.
+Akron, Ohio, attracts approximately 1.5 million visitors annually, showcasing a diverse demographic landscape.
 The majority of visitors are aged between 25 and 54, with a balanced gender ratio.
 Key reasons for visiting include business travel, family visits, and leisure activities, particularly centered around the city’s rich cultural heritage and outdoor recreation.
 The economic impact of tourism in Akron is significant, contributing over $200 million annually to the local economy.
-This influx of visitors supports local businesses, hotels, and attractions, making Akron a vital hub for tourism in the region.
+This influx of visitors not only boosts local businesses but also enhances the overall community experience.

 Top Attractions